 Looking back at the past 20 years, though, the biggest shift has been how quickly technology has become the “primary driver,” replacing traditional business structures and disrupting businesses much faster.

 For more established companies, the speed of technology has incrementally placed both the product and market risks on the table front and center.
-Larger businesses, especially those that less adapting, grow more fragile and face an increased risk of disruption.
+Larger businesses, especially those that are less adapting, grow more fragile and face an increased risk of disruption.
 By definition, established targets take years to reach a mature state, but often they lack a modern technology base and end up with legacy software and inadequate IT infrastructure.
 Without deliberate investments, their technology can become legacy faster, and the risk of their business models becoming obsolete.

 In addition, there is an added risk to the EBIDTA and management overhead due to the increased spending on risky transformations.
 The growth and expansion glass ceiling may at times be dwarfed by the amount of risk mitigation needed through transformations.

 New Asset Category Opportunity for Private Equity

 Ironically, due to the technology speed, earlier-stage companies have also benefited from an overall smaller risk profile.
-Technology did that by providing better deployment platforms, a massive ecosystem of standard tools, enabling faster speeds, and broader global expansion possibilities in a shorter time than ever before.
-That can be visibility observed with VCs returns outperforming most other asset classes within shorter hold periods (PitchBook 2020).
+Technology did that by providing better deployment platforms, and a massive ecosystem of standard tools, enabling faster speeds and broader global expansion possibilities in a shorter time than ever before.
+That can be visibility observed with VC returns outperforming most other asset classes within shorter hold periods (PitchBook 2020).

 The change has already been observed in the past 2-3 years, where private equity is investing more in earlier-stage companies.
 In 2020, it was estimated by PitchBook that those investments accounted for 18% compared to an average of 9.5% for the past 2 decades.
 The distinctions between investor classes are beginning to blur and overlap more.
 This trend is set to accelerate after the COVID-19 pandemic.